jroeste/CryoGrid/README.md

 *Note: This is the latest development of the CryoGrid model family.
 It comprises the functionalities of previous versions including [CryoGrid3](https://github.com/CryoGrid/CryoGrid3), which is no longer encouraged to be used.*

+## Documentation
+A manuscript "The CryoGrid community model - a multi-physics toolbox for climate-driven simulations in the terrestrial cryosphere" has been submitted to the journal  Geoscientific Model Development which contains a description of the model and instructions to run it (Supplements 1, 3).

+## Getting started
+Both [CryoGridCommunity_source](https://github.com/CryoGrid/CryoGridCommunity_source) and [CryoGridCommunity_run](https://github.com/CryoGrid/CryoGridCommunity_run) are required.
+See [CryoGridCommunity_run](https://github.com/CryoGrid/CryoGridCommunity_run) for details.

 ### This fork

 In this work we are interested in incorporating the longwave radiation of blocky fields into the CryoGrid model.
 We expect the temperatures to be higher, getting a deeper active layer.

 #### Remaining TODOs